Legal provisions of COM(2021)347 - Consumer credits

 (b)the change in the borrowing rate is caused by a change in a reference rate;

-(d)the information concerning the new reference rate is also available at the premises of the creditor or of the provider of crowdfunding credit services.
+(d)the information concerning the new reference rate is also available:

 CHAPTER VII - OVERDRAFT FACILITIES AND OVERRUNNING

-1. Where a credit has been granted in the form of an overdraft facility, Member States shall require that the creditor, throughout the duration of the credit agreement, keeps the consumer regularly informed by means of statements of account, on paper or on another durable medium, containing the following elements:
+1. Where a credit has been granted in the form of an overdraft facility, Member States shall require that the creditor, throughout the duration of the credit agreement, keeps the consumer regularly, at least once per month, informed by means of statements of account, on paper or another durable medium specified in the credit agreement, containing the following elements:

 (a)the precise period to which the statement of account relates;